moodymudskipper/boomer/README.md

   - Set the `print` argument to a function such as `str` to change what is printed (see `?boom` to see how to print differently depending on class).
-Useful alternatives would be `glimpse::glimpse` of `invisible` (to print nothing).
+Useful alternatives would be `dplyr::glimpse` of `invisible` (to print nothing).
 This is useful when the output is too long.

 <!-- end list -->